lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 mackup backup
 ```

-This command will look match your installed applications with it's recipes and symlink the settings files to `~/Dropbox/Mackup`.
+This command will match your installed applications with it's recipes and symlink the settings files to `~/Dropbox/Mackup`.

 To restore these settings on another Mac or a wiped Mac, simply run: